 The Acoustic Neuroma Association is proud to announce the endorsement of H.R.
-5485, also known as Ally's Act.
+2439 and S. 1135, also known as Ally's Act.

 Ally, a ten-year-old from Broomfield, Colorado and Congressman Joe Neguse’s constituent was born without a right ear or hearing canal and therefore requires the use of a bone anchored hearing aid (“BAHA”) which is one form of osseointegrated device (“OIDs”).
 Following a denial for her hearing device, Ally and her mother Melissa formed the organization Ear Community to help advocate for insurance coverage of these hearing devices to ensure no person is left unable to hear because of private insurance companies’ refusal to cover OIDs.

 Ally’s Act is a bipartisan national level bill that will ensure that private insurers provide insurance coverage for Osseointegrated hearing devices (OIDs), including bone anchored hearing aids (BAHA) and cochlear implants (CI).
-This bill will help thousands of children and adults hear their best when requiring the use of these hearing devices.
+This bill will help thousands of children and adults up to age 64 hear their best when requiring the use of these hearing devices.

 - Thursday, September 9th, 2020 - the companion bill to Ally's Act, H.R.
 5485 was introduced to the Senate, S. 4532.